Joshua Kimmich is unstoppable

-Joshua Kimmich had big boots to fill when succeeding Philipp Lahm in the Bayern defense.
+Joshua Kimmich had big boots to fill when succeeding Philipp Lahm in the Bayern defence.
 However, the Germany international has managed to make the full-back position his own in a short space of time.
 The reason for that is because the 24-year-old is, like his predecessor, always in action.

 For example, Lahm didn't miss a single minute of Bundesliga action between April 2009 and August 2011, playing 90 minutes in 79 consecutive games.
 This season, Kimmich has also spent every single minute of the league campaign on the pitch and has featured in 34 Bundesliga matches in a row spanning multiple seasons.